romkof/CarND-LaneLines-P1/writeup_template.md

 A possible improvement would be to use slopes from previous frames to calculating slope for the last frame.

-Another potential improvement could be to use
+Another potential improvement could be to use dynamically detection of region of interest using some machine learning techniques (Deep learning, SVM, etc.)